Phases of Small Worlds: A Mean Field Formulation: Small worlds --- a mean field description

 \section{Small worlds --- a mean field description}

 In this section we consider a ``mean field'' description of Gilbert-Erd\"os-Renyi random networks.
 Although this description is not exact, it will be seen to provide a semi-quantitative description of their properties.
 For the case of unweighted networks, we see from Eq. \ref{Ddef} that the elements of the distance matrix $\textbf{D}_{ij}$ give the length of the shortest path between nodes $i$ and $ j$.
 This is simply the smallest integer $k$ such that $\textbf{A}^k_{ij}$ is non-zero.
 It should be clear that no such shortest path can involve any repeated indices in the product of the $k$ adjacency matrices since this would correspond to backtracking over a previous step.
 The determination of the distribution of shortest path lengths involves two steps.
 First, we must determine the probability that $\textbf{A}^k_{ij}$ is non-zero for a given value of $k$.
 This is given as one minus the probability that $\textbf{A}^k_{ij}$ vanishes subject to the constraint that there are no repeated indices in the intermediate summations within the matrix product.
 One simply computes the probability that the string $A_{i i_1}A_{i_1 i_2}...
 A_{i_{k-1}i_k}$ vanishes, where $i_1 ... i_{k-1}$ are summed over subject to the constraint that no index is repeated.
-From this, one sees immediately that the probability, $p_k$, that there will be a shortest path of length $k$ between the nodes $i, j$ is given by \eq{pk}{p_k = 1 - (1 - p^k)^{\gamma_k}} where \eq{gdef}{\gamma_k = (N-2)!/(N-k-1)! \ .} The probabilities $p_k$ represent a true ensemble average for the unweighted network .
+From this, one sees immediately that the probability, $p_k$, that there will be a shortest, non-backtracking path\footnote{In what follows, the adjective \textit{shortest} should be taken to refer to shortest, non-backtracking paths.
+The subsequent expressions rely on the approximation that different shortest paths of length $k$ represent independent events --- as discussed further (cf. footnote \ref{MFf}), this relates to the assumptions that underlie our mean field approximation.} of length $k$ between the nodes $i, j$ is given by \eq{pk}{p_k = 1 - (1 - p^k)^{\gamma_k}} where \eq{gdef}{\gamma_k = (N-2)!/(N-k-1)! \ .} The probabilities $p_k$ represent a true ensemble average for the unweighted network .
 The second part of the calculation requires us to modify the $p_k$ by imposing the constraint that there is no path of length less than $k$ that connects the nodes in question.
 Since it is difficult to impose this constraint exactly, we will proceed as follows.
 The ensemble average probability, $q_k$, that there does not exist a shortest path of length $k$ is $1 - p_k$.
-Using this ensemble averaged quantity, the probability that the shortest path will be exactly of length $k$ (and no shorter) can be estimated as \eq{Pk}{P_1 = p, {~~\rm and~~} P_k = p_k \prod_{n=1}^{k-1}q_n,~~ 1 < k < N.}
+Using this ensemble averaged quantity, the probability that the shortest path will be exactly of length $k$ (and no shorter), denoted as $P(k)$ can be estimated as \eq{Pk}{P(1) = p, {~~\rm and~~} P(k) = p_k \prod_{n=1}^{k-1}q_n,~~ 1 < k < N.}